crystalnet/secure-cloud-syncer/README.md

 # Secure Cloud Syncer

-A secure file synchronization tool that encrypts files before uploading them to Google Drive while preserving the original file structure and names.
-This tool provides both one-way and bidirectional synchronization options.
+A tool for securely syncing files with Google Drive using encryption.

 ## Features

+- **One-way Sync**: Sync files from a local directory to an encrypted Google Drive folder
+- **Bidirectional Sync**: Sync files between a local directory and an encrypted Google Drive folder
+- **File Monitoring**: Monitor a directory for changes and automatically trigger syncs
+- **Cross-Platform**: Works on macOS, Linux, and Windows
-- 🔒 **Secure Encryption**: Files are encrypted before being uploaded to Google Drive
+- **Encryption**: All files are encrypted before being uploaded to Google Drive
-- 📁 **Structure Preservation**: Maintains original file structure and names
-- 🔄 **Sync Options**:
-  - One-way sync (local to cloud)
-  - Bidirectional sync (one-time two-way synchronization)
-- 🚫 **System File Exclusion**: Automatically excludes system files (e.g., .DS_Store)
+- **System File Exclusion**: Automatically excludes system files like `.DS_Store`
-- 📊 **Progress Tracking**: Real-time progress information during sync
-- 🔧 **Cross-Platform**: Supports macOS, Linux, and Windows
-- ⚡ **Performance**: Optimized transfer settings for better sync speed

-## Prerequisites

-- Python 3.x
-- rclone
-- rclonesync (for bidirectional sync)
-- Google Drive account

 ## Installation